Modernizing Efforts: Psychological Operations Showcases Cutting-Edge Innovation

 |1

-This work, Modernizing Efforts: Psychological Operations Showcases Cutting-Edge Innovation [Image 2 of 2], by CPT Rachel Deppen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Modernizing Efforts: Psychological Operations Showcases Cutting-Edge Innovation, by CPT Rachel Deppen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.